The Crime Writers’ Association

 There are four kinds of Dagger, differentiated by how they are nominated.
 See below for an explanation of the different entry processes, and who may nominate for each Dagger.
 Please do not hesitate to contact the Dagger Liaison Organiser (DLO) should you require further assistance. dagger.liaison@gmail.com

-In order to be eligible for entry into the following Daggers, nominations must be submitted by an approved publisher or the author of the book or short story.
+In order to be eligible for entry into the following Daggers, nominations must be submitted by an approved publisher or the traditionally published author of the book or short story.
+Self-published authors who are members of the CWA are also welcome to do so.
+Entries are made via our shop.

 Publishers